hsky77/hostray/README.md

 * **0.7.5 - Mar.
 20, 2020**:

-  * Use [aiohttp](https://github.com/aio-libs/aiohttp) for sending requests async asynchronously.
+  * Use [aiohttp](https://github.com/aio-libs/aiohttp) for sending requests asynchronously.
   * Set logger level to Error when debug set to false in server_config.yaml.
   * Method dispose() of component classes become awaitable.
   * Add certification authority 'ca' parameter for ssl settings in server_config.yaml.